 Revert to Previously Saved Versions of Dashboards, Lenses, and Dataflows Using Asset History (Pilot)

 AdVic Overview: Saved versions to revert back to.

 Salesforce Description: Until now, if you edited dashboards, dataflows, and lenses, you had to save a copy of each version if you wanted to revert to that version.
 With Asset History, every time you save a new version of an asset, Analytics automatically stores a snapshot of it.
 You can tag assets with descriptions for easy reference later when you or someone on your team wants to restore a particular version.
 View and revert to previously saved versions using Workbench API calls.

 AdVic Overview: Sort by dimensions without SAQL (code).

 Salesforce Description: Sort dimension values in ascending or descending order with just a few clicks.
 Previously, you could sort dimension values only by using SAQL.

 Salesforce Description: SAQL time-series makes the most accurate predictions possible based on your existing data.
 It selects the best algorithm for the data you have, even if your data has seasonal variation. time-series now supports daily and weekly seasonality as well as monthly, quarterly, and yearly seasonality.
 Does your caseload have a weekly variation with call volume peaking near the end of the week?
 No problem – use time-series to predict call volumes so you can plan.

 Join the thousands of companies that have already implemented Salesforce Einstein Analytics technology.
 Ad Victoriam can help you stay competitive and revolutionize the way you do business by using Salesforce’s comprehensive BI analytics tools.
-Learn more about leveraging successful business intelligence by browsing this blog, filling out the quick form below, or contacting us here to discuss our Salesforce consulting services.
+Learn more about leveraging successful business intelligence by browsing this blog, or contacting us here to discuss our Salesforce consulting services.